abhinjata/daskap/README.md

 **Daskap** — giving communities the tools to truly hear themselves.

 (If this README.md looks ever so slighty corporate or product oriented, it's because I'm using this for an entrepreneurship course's idea.
-I'd hate this commodifiy this, it's just a cool tool for people to get a voice and for my introverted a** to hear more people without selling all my social energy.)
+I'd hate to commodifiy this, it's just a cool tool for people to get a voice and for my introverted a** to hear more people without selling all my social energy.)